 How the American Airlines Free WiFi Changes the Value of Miles

-The arrival of American Airlines does not eliminate the usefulness of miles.
+The arrival of American Airlines Free WiFi does not eliminate the usefulness of miles.
 It changes how they are applied.

-For many, frequent domestic flyers find that complimentary connectivity removes a recurring expense that once accumulated quietly over a year of travel.
 Meanwhile, for international travelers and those flying on aircraft still transitioning to the new system, miles remain a practical fallback.
+In these cases, using miles for WiFi still provides flexibility, especially when cash prices spike on long-haul routes.

 More broadly, the shift reflects a change in philosophy.
 Connectivity is now expected.
-Miles are freed for other purposes, such as flight awards, seat upgrades, or covering WiFi on the few routes where charges still apply.
+Miles are freed for higher-value uses, such as flight awards or seat upgrades, where redemptions can often exceed 1.3 cents per mile in value.

 Who Benefits Most From the American Airlines Free WiFi